Marshall (film): Cameos

 In the final scene, civil rights attorney Benjamin Crump appears as civil rights attorney Z. Alexander Looby.
-He is accompanied by Tracy Martin and Sybrina Fulton, the parents of Trayvon Martin, who appear as the parents of 14yr old Mississippi boy Thurgood Marshall is there to represent.
+He is accompanied by Tracy Martin and Sybrina Fulton, the parents of Trayvon Martin, who appear as the parents of the 14-year-old Mississippi boy Thurgood Marshall is there to represent.

 Production

 Principal photography began in Los Angeles in mid-December 2015, before moving to Buffalo in early 2016, including shoots at Buffalo City Hall, the Buffalo Central Terminal, Daemen College, Orchard Park, and Niagara Falls.
 Reginald Hudlin directed the film from Michael Koskoff and his son Jacob Koskoff's script.
 Chinese company Super Hero Films financed the film, which was produced by Paula Wagner through her Chestnut Ridge Productions, along with Hudlin and Jonathan Sanger.

 Release

 The film had its world premiere at Howard University on September 20, 2017, and was released in the United States on October 13, 2017.

 Box office

 In the United States and Canada, Marshall was released alongside Happy Death Day, The Foreigner, and Professor Marston and the Wonder Women, and was expected to gross $3–4 million from 821 theaters in its opening weekend.
 It ended up making $3 million, finishing 11th at the box office.